 Pelvic floor therapy in Murphy, MO.
-Pelvic floor dysfunction doesn’t just cause pain; it can affect your self-perception and independence.
-If pelvic floor dysfunction is keeping you from getting back to a beloved activity, starting a family, or just navigating a day with the same confidence and ease as before, pelvic floor physical therapy may be what you need to feel like your best you again.
-With research-supported treatment plans, pelvic floor therapy in Murphy, MO can lead to:
+Pelvic floor causes more than just physical discomfort; it can impact your sense of self and independence.
+If pelvic floor dysfunction is preventing you from dominating on the basketball court, starting a family, or just navigating a day with the same assurance and ease as before, pelvic floor physical therapy could be what you need to regain your lifestyle.
+With evidence-backed treatment plans, pelvic floor therapy in Murphy, MO can lead to:

 - Improved bladder and bowel control